-I can plan different types of scientific enquiry.
+Working scientifically I can plan different types of scientific enquiry.
 I can control variables in an enquiry.
 I can measure accurately and precisely using a range of equipment.
 I can record data and results using scientific diagrams and labels, classification keys, tables, scatter graphs, bar and line graphs.
 I can use the outcome of test results to make predictions and set up a further comparative fair test I can report findings from enquiries in a range of ways.
 I can explain a conclusion from an enquiry.
-I can read, spell and
+I can read, spell and pronounce scientific vocabulary accurately

 I can plan different types of scientific enquiry.
-I can control variables in an enquiry.
+I can control variables in an enauiry.